 share field: 2M Talks about the power of the #AzureCloud - Cloud Computing Specialists | Long Island, NY

-The Cloud promises to revolutionize the way we access information.
+The Cloud has revolutionized the way we access information.
 Think of Social Media sites like Facebook, Twitter or LinkedIn; data storage like SkyDrive or DropBox and Media Sites like YouTube, Netflix or Pandora - all of these technologies depend upon the Cloud to support the vast number of users that subscribe to them.

-Microsoft's entry into The Cloud is called Windows Azure - and it is an expanding set of services that can be utilized by a business to extend and compliment your IT Infrastructure.
+Microsoft's entry into The Cloud is called Azure - and it is an expanding set of services that can be utilized by a business to extend and compliment your IT Infrastructure.
 Website, Compute and Mobile Services are available as are services for SQL Databases as well as NoSql-style storage.
-It's even possible to host Virtual Machines, Networks, your domain, File Shares, etc within Windows Azure.
+It's even possible to host Virtual Machines, Networks, your domain, File Shares, etc within Azure - extending the reach of your Business Infrastructure.
 Azure service elements have built-in failover, and are available with geo-redundant storage.

 Big Power for the SMB "Little Guy"